 Even companies with large marketing teams outsource at times because they need added bandwidth or specific skill-sets.
 But SMB marketing is when outsourcing can play a significant role in filling the gap until a company grows enough to justify bringing the work in-house.
 Here are some of the key advantages of working with an outside firm.

 Most who work in marketing services or for an agency have been around the block.
-They bring extensive knowledge and get the big picture through years of formal education and experience.
-As a result, you substantially benefit from decades of someone else’s learning and wisdom.
+They bring extensive knowledge and get the big picture through years of experience, training, and continual improvement.
+As a result, you benefit from decades of someone else’s learning and wisdom.

 Marketing is a multi-disciplined field that requires a variety of unique skill-sets.
 These talents can be difficult to find, nurture and retain internally.
 Whether it’s SEO, digital marketing, social media or graphic design – few small to mid-sized companies can do it all.